testdouble/mocktail/docs/example_test.md

 generally less desirable than returning values, it's worth pausing and asking if there was a different approach we could have taken.

 It turns out, there is!
-Even though Mocktail offers a `verify` functionality, it should be used sparingly, because—like `each`—its only real utility is to specify interactions that don't return a value.
+Even though Mocktail offers a robust `verify` method, it should be used sparingly, because—like `each`—its only real utility is to specify interactions that don't return a value.
 Methods that return values are generally more useful, so let's rewind the clock, delete the production code we just wrote, and set up our assertions to interrogate a return value instead of verifying calls to `StoresFruit#store`.

-Here's where the test stood at the end of our setup:
+Here's where the test stood after completing the Act phase:

 ```ruby
 def test_prep